 Located in Gioia del Colle in the historic center of Bari, Italy, Pasticceria Covella makes a stylish statement.
 The pastry and ice cream shop was designed by the firm XYZ Factory with a clean-lined architecture and a sleek, minimalist sensibility.

 Measuring around 750 square feet, the patisserie feels airy thanks to pared-down furnishings and a subdued black-and-beige color palette.
 For lighting, the designers selected the North pendant, a perfect complement to the modern décor.

 The LED-powered Arik Levy —designed fixture picks up the rich, dark tones of the ceiling, tabletops, and delicately veined marble— clad rear wall, offering a cohesive accent throughout.

 Two styles of the North hanging lamp are deployed: In the centre of the room, multiple cantilevered versions form a striking architectural canopy that defines the tables and directs light precisely where needed.

-Held aloft by lean, carbon-fibre rods, the conical shades create a sweeping, elegant swath overhead from their base, which is crossed into a simple x.
+Held aloft by lean, carbon-fiber rods, the conical shades create a sweeping, elegant swath overhead from their base, which is crossed into a simple x.
 The composition, pure and geometric, echoes the crisp geometry of the interior—from the parquet floors to the spare silhouette of the chairs.

 A series of smaller North pendants also brightens the bar counter, their black finish forming a graphic counterpoint against the organic oak wood backdrop.
 Suspended by slim cables, they hang directly downwards in a tidy row of lighting that casts a focused pool of light.